 - Systems thinking: tools, processes, and outputs integrated into a coherent workflow

-It signals to SOC leads and cloud managers that I understand discipline, reproducibility, and operational reality — exactly what remote-first teams value in self-directed engineers.
+Signals to SOC leads and cloud managers that I understand discipline, reproducibility, and operational reality — exactly what remote-first teams value in self-directed engineers. and cloud managers that I understand discipline, reproducibility, and operational reality — exactly what remote-first teams value in self-directed engineers.

 Outcome